nautilus-audio/VariableDelay/README.md

-# VariableDelay
+# Variable Delay Stereo Reverb
-A Variable-Delay Line Stereo Reverb Plugin made with the JUCE Framework
+A Variable-Delay Line Stereo Reverb Plugin made with the JUCE Framework, to re-create the "reverbsc" opcode in Csound.
+This is the third installation in the Cavern plugin series.

 ![alt text](https://github.com/imABEING/VariableDelay/blob/master/Images/Cavern3.2.png)